initbiz/cumuluscore-plugin/UPGRADE.md

 What is more, you will have to reconfigure autoassign in settings or change `initbiz_cumuluscore_settings` to `initbiz_cumuluscore_autoassignsettings` in `system_settings` table.

+## `Menu` and `MenuItem` components removed
+From version 2.0.0 we decided to use [RainLab.Pages]() to build menus.
+It is powerful, supported and extendable way to build menus.

 ## Cumulus Plus users
 If you are using Cumulus Plus extension make sure you change permissions from module name to feature code in "permissions".